In the ’50s and ‘60s in Birmingham, Alabama, there were so many Ku Klux Klan bombings, one black neighborhood was dubbed Dynamite Hill.

 Inevitably, stage plays simplify events.
 It’s a human drama we’re watching, not a history lesson.
 But in focusing on the humans here, Wilson has shrunk their risks and achievements.
 At one point, an agent declares there’s a war on.
 You have the movement on one side, the Klan on the other.

 That was the real conflict.
-And as good as it is — and it is good — The Good Negro only hints at it.
+And as good as The Good Negro is — and it is good — it only hints at it.